mitra42/dweb-universal/awesomelist.md

 content that is made available for later offline use.

 ### SolarSpell
- - Library powered by Raspberry Pi, with Wifi access point http://solarspell.org/ -- from Mike Jensen 2018-11
+Offline school Library powered by Raspberry Pi, with Wifi access point and Solar panel.
+Vertically integrated (content, software, curation, deployment, training) http://solarspell.org/ (from E4C webinar July 2019)

 ### TEEAL - http://teeal.org
 The Essential Electronic Agricultural Library (TEEAL) is a digital collection containing hundreds of research journals for agriculture and related sciences. more